web-scrobbler/metadata-filter/README.md

 ## Usage

 ### Single Filter Functions
 You can call MetadataFilter's static filter functions for basic, one-line filter functionality.
 These filter functions are intended to be used on a single field, such as an artist, album, or track.

 However, it is possible (not officially supported) to use some of these on combined fields ("Artist - Song", "Artist - Album"), as in the third example below.
-Functions available: `youtube`, `removeRemastered`, `removeVersion`, `removeLive`, `removeCleanExplicit`, `albumArtistFromArtist`, `normalizeFeature`, `removeFeature`, `fixTrackSuffix`.

 These functions are all described in the [API Reference](#api-reference).

 ```javascript
 const MetadataFilter = require('metadata-filter');